 The RBUFCAP Quantity Capable subfield is set to 1 to indicate support of RBUFCAP values in the range 1 through 254 and is set to 0 otherwise (Table 1).

-The Advanced Recipient Memory Length Capable subfield is set to 1 to indicate support of Advanced Recipient Memory Length Exponent (Figure 62) and is set to 0 otherwise.
+The Advanced Recipient Memory Length Capable subfield is set to 1 by the recipient to indicate its request to be supported with the Advanced Recipient Memory Length Exponent (Figure 62) and is set to 0 otherwise.

-The Recipient Memory Multiple Buffer Units Capable subfield is set to 1 to indicate support of the Recipient Mem_Unit_Size, MaxMPDU_per_MemUnit, and Mult_Buff_MPDU values (Figure 65) and is set to 0 otherwise.
+The Recipient Memory Multiple Buffer Units Capable subfield is set to 1 to indicate support of the Recipient Memory Unit Size, Maximum MPDU per Memory Unit, and MPDU Split in Buffer values (Figure 65) and is set to 0 otherwise.

 The TID Grouping Capable subfield is set to 1 to indicate support of TID Grouping values (Figure 64) and set to 0 otherwise.